ENCCS/julia-for-hpda/content/linear-algebra.rst

 .. code-block:: julia

-   # projection of dataset onto orthonormal basis of eigenvectors
+   # projection of data set onto orthonormal basis of eigenvectors
-   # for example three eigenvectors correspondng to the
+   # for example three eigenvectors corresponding to the
    # three largest eigenvalues
    Xp = X*P[:,2:4]

-   # The following would result picking the three least important directions
+   # The following would result in picking the three least important directions
    # interesting comparison to do
    # Xp = X*P[:,1:3]